isomerpages/moe-stmargaretsec/_resources/For Students/School Rules.md

 Show consideration to others by having good social and table manners.

 *   Food and drinks are to be purchased only before school, during recess and after school.
-*   Students are to queue up quietly in a single file and in an orderly manner for their food and drinks.
+*   Students are to queue quietly in a single file and in an orderly manner for their food and drinks.
 *   Students are strongly encouraged to use their personal reusable containers when buying food at the canteen.
 *   Only plain water is allowed in the classrooms.
 *   All food and drinks are to be consumed in the canteen unless otherwise instructed, and subjected to prevailing Safe Management Measures (SMMs).